10 best expense management software tools for HR and finance teams

 3. Shortlist 3-4 vendors

 Once you know your needs, narrow your search to three or four platforms that match your priorities.
 Look for tools built for your company size and accounting system, and avoid chasing every shiny feature.
-A focused shortlist will make comparisons faster and far more meaningful.
+A focused shortlist will enable faster, more meaningful comparisons.

 4. Test with real workflows